pySTEPS/pysteps.github.io/index.md

 A second edition of our nowcasting workshop will take place at [ERAD2020](https://www.erad2020.ch/) in Locarno, Switzerland, on Aug 30th!
 Registration are already open, book your place and find more info [here](https://www.erad2020.ch/short-courses-1).

+**Important update:** The 11th ERAD is postponed to 2022, see the official communication from the organizers [here](https://www.erad2020.ch/).
+The pysteps short course is consequently cancelled.

 ## ERAD2018 short-course

 Our first workshop using *pysteps* took place during ERAD2018 in Ede-Wageningen, NL, on 1 July 2018.
 With over 30 participants, this was a very successful workshop!
 We would like to thank all the participants for their enthusiasm and commitment!